michaelpatrickpurcell/prophecy/README.md

 --- -->

 ### Tell the Story
-During this phase, the players will tell the story of their Characters' adventures as they try to enact their plan to prevent the prophesied catastrophe.
+During this phase, the players will tell the story of their Characters' adventures as they try to enact their plan to prevent the Catastrophe.

 To Tell the Story, the players will Perform the Scenes described in the Outline.
 A Scene cannot be Performed until after all of its Precursors have been Performed.
 Other than this restriction, however, the Scenes can be Performed in any order.